 However, to the extent that registered workers going overseas were mainly to the Gulf workers going to developed industrial countries include a significant proportion of professionals or highly qualified workers eg. doctors, engineers, bankers, economists, accountants and managers.
-These outflows could have acted as a constraint in earlier years but not so much post-2008 given the rapid expansion of higher education in Pakistan including in the professionally more experienced and better qualified in terms of marks or positions in examinations there was a "brain drain" from Pakistan to their destination.
+These outflows could have acted as a constraint in earlier years but not so much post-2008 given the rapid expansion of higher education in Pakistan including in the professions going abroad.
+However, to the extent that those going abroad may have been professionally more experienced and better qualified in terms of marks or positions in examinations there was a "brain drain" from Pakistan to their destination.